 In Cameroon, T. occidantalis is mainly produced in the Southwest region, Northwest and isolated locations in other agroecological zones.
 Presently in Buea, its consumption has increased with the increase in population.
 Because of the ubiquitous consumption, large quantities have to be made available to the markets.
 As such local and peri-urban production is encouraged.
 Telfairia occidentalis is one of the preferred leafy vegetables, occupying a fourth position after Solanum nigrum, Talinum paniculatum Vernonia amygdalina (Arrey et al., 2023).
 It is commonly found on the table in all celebrations.

 T. occidentalis has achieved popularity due to its versatility in fresh and processed forms.
 Its production has promising potentials as a source of income and livelihood to farmers and such potentials can be effectively exploited in Buea.
 Notwithstanding, the production faces challenges amongst which are lack of farmland, decrease in soil fertility, lack of inputs, lack of certified seed, pests and diseases (Arrey et al., 2023; Mbong et al., 2021a;).
-Amongst the constraint limiting its production, diseases are very prominent given the optimum condition for their development in Buea.
+Amongst the constraints limiting its production, diseases are very prominent given the optimum conditions for their development in Buea.
 Bacteria, viruses, fungi, nematodes, insect pests and weeds are generally considered to be biotic factors that limit vegetable production.
 Diseases impose serious limitations on T. occidentalis cultivation in many countries especially in the developing countries.
 Several diseases have been reported on this crop.
 These diseases are more often fungal attacks and varying symptoms amongst which are generally: powdery mildew, soft rot, mottling, stunting and chlorosis (Annih et al., 2020).

 Farmers often struggle with improper NPK fertilizer application on crops either under-dosing, which limits growth and productivity, or overuse, which risks nutrient imbalances and environmental harm (Ojeniyi, 2000).
 These challenges underscore the urgent need for research backed fertilization strategies to optimize crop performance while ensuring sustainability.
 This study therefore investigates the effect of varying NPK fertilizer levels on the growth and health status of T. occidentalis.
 The findings will provide scientifically validated recommendations for farmers, enhancing productivity and sustainable farming practices in the region.